 - Freezing point measurements are fast and accurate – Test times are around 2 minutes and repeatability is in the range of ± 2 mOsm/kg H2O.

-- Small sample size requirements – Typical sample volumes are in the nL to µL range, this is advantageous for sample-limited and clinical lab settings.
+- Small sample size requirements – Typical sample volumes are in the µL range, this is advantageous for sample-limited and clinical lab settings.

 - Simple to use – Requires very little knowledge or scientific background to operate systems and achieve good results.